David Adjei

-David Adjei (born March 3, 1977, in Accra) is a Ghanaian footballer currently playing for Austrian club ASK Köflach.
+David Adjei (born March 3, 1977, in Accra) is a Ghanaian former footballer who played as a midfielder.

 Career

 He began his career in Brazil playing for Corinthians, Atlético Mineiro and Valeriodoce.
-He then moved to Europe where he first played in Slovenian Slovenian PrvaLiga clubs Beltinci, Triglav Kranj and Mura and Austrian lower league clubs ASK Köflach and ASV Deutsch Tschantschendorf.
-He also had a six months short spell in Brunei club DPMM FC in 2006, that played that season in the Premier League Malaysia, and next, he had moved to Indian I-League club Mahindra United where he played between 2006 and 2008.
+He then moved to Europe where he first played in Slovenian Slovenian PrvaLiga clubs Beltinci, Triglav Kranj and Mura and Austrian lower league clubs ASK Köflach and ASV Deutsch Tschantschendorf, after a spell at Indian I-League club Mahindra United where he played between 2006 and 2008.
+He finished his career with SV Union Sturm Klöch of the Unterliga Süd.

-Internationally, he played 12 matches for the Ghana national under-17 football team.
+Internationally, Adjei played 12 matches for the Ghana national under-17 football team.

+Adjei currently works as a football agent in Slovenia.